-Creating useful, compelling, actionable content is all well and good too.
+Creating useful, compelling, and problem-solving content is all well and good too.

-You might also have some amazing products or services on your site that people really need and love.
+You might also have some amazing products or services on your site that people really need and love using.

 But what good is all of it if no one can find it?